klmmmv/thesis/chap1.md

 This is characterized by the rise of the knowledge worker and new information technology systems.
 Therefore, modeling processes can become a complex topic.
-As a process represents different states common modeling languages like Business Process Model and Notation (BPMN) encourage modeling complex processes.
+As a process represents different states, common modeling languages like Business Process Model and Notation (BPMN) encourage modeling complex processes.
 But also the general approach of defining every state in a process, is unlikely to represent real world scenarios.
 All in all, there will never be a complete process model which will implement states for every possible occurrence in real life.
-So the point of view of common business process modeling languages are the executed functions (**TODO** explain, function = specific work task).
+So the point of view of common business process modeling languages are the executed functions.
+Meaning the operations which have to be executed and not considering the employees.
 This stimulates overengineering of processes.
 While also the use of heavy weight modeling languages makes process engineers to overcomplicate processes.